Ayrnio/OutlookSetup/README.md

 A script to autoconfigure Outlook to provide a smoother and more seamless end-user experience in migration scenarios.
 Once run, the script will do the following:

-* Elevates run permissions level to admin
+* Elevates run permission level to admin
 * Shuts down Outlook
 * Creates a profile called "MyEmail"
 * Creates an HKEY value to set "MyEmail" as the default mail profile